-The Latest: Family: Dispute spurred fatal car wash shooting
+The Latest: Victims' family says suspect driven by jealousy

 Family members say a domestic dispute spurred the shooting deaths of five people at a Pennsylvania car wash.

 But state police say they haven't yet confirmed that or a motive for the shootings that occurred early Sunday in the Melcroft community of Saltlick Township, about 55 miles (89 kilometers) southeast of Pittsburgh.
-WXPI-TV reports they spoke with family members.
+WPXI-TV reports they spoke with family members.

 The victims were identified only as three men and two women in their 20s and 30s.
 Four of the victims were pronounced dead at the scene.
 Another died at a hospital.

-Note: This story has been corrected to show that the TV station is WPXI-TV, not WXPI-TV.